merenlab/merenlab.org/_posts/miscellaneous/2021-09-13-boats-to-bits.md

 Sooo, **the long story short**, I was realizing in 2019 that (1) the sequencing of tRNA transcripts had the potential to take environmental microbiology to new pastures, (2) our molecular approaches that simplify library preparation stages were improving for applications of tRNA-seq in complex and low-biomass environments thanks to Tao, Chris K, and Chris W, and (3) our computational strategies to study tRNA abundance and chemical modifications through resulting data were maturing in Sam's talented hands.
 Needless to say, I was dying to see whether the application of these advances to marine systems could bring us closer to investigate a slightly more refined form of the general question I mentioned at the beginning of this chapter to go after *how do surface ocean microbes respond to environmental change **BEYOND** the heritable genetic code in very short scales of time?*

-It was clear that we had to do some tRNA sequencing on some surface ocean samples.
+It was clear that we had to do some high-throughput tRNA sequencing on some surface ocean samples.
 But we needed two more things to come together to generate the data we needed: financial support, and motivated people.

 ## Finances

-As someone who is in between multiple disciplines it has always been difficult for me to convince federal funding agencies to help me fund our research questions in life sciences.
-I wish I had more self-confidence to just share some of the reviewer comments I have received for our papers, and grants we sent to NSF and NIH over the years.
-I understand the obligation for those whose job is to funnel scarce financial resources to projects that pose *minimum perceived risk*.
-But since 'risk' is not always easy to determine, funding decisions are inevitably driven in part by the reputation of the investigators who apply for funding.
-The contribution of reputation to these decisions is not something that is very obvious to those of us who have never sat through an entire NSF grant review panel or those of us who sat through too many of them.
-But just like many early career scientists, I believe I did suffer in some instances from not having a name in the field.
-But I had an additional problem: I was neither enough of a computer scientist for computer scientists, nor I was enough of a microbiologist for microbiologists.
-To many of my colleagues, I was Neitherherenorthere, PhD.
+Finding financial support for high-risk ideas is extremely difficult.
+Especially for early career scientists who do interdisciplinary work.
+For instance, I quickly learned that funding decisions are inevitably driven in part by the reputation of the investigators who apply for funding.
+The contribution of reputation to these decisions is not something that is very obvious to those of us who never sat through an entire NSF grant review panel or those of us who sat through too many of them...
+But the grant applications of all early career scientists, especially those who were not trained in superstar labs or coming from superstar institutions, do suffer from not having a reputation in the field.
+And who can really blame the reviewers who are given the responsibility by the funding agencies to help determine how to partition our scarce financial resources if they are biased towards groups that have demonstrated successes?
+So that's that.
+Being in between multiple disciplines does not help either.
+I wish I had the courage to share some of the comments I have received for our papers or grants we sent to NSF and NIH over the years.
+In addition to not having a reputation, I often was neither enough of a computer scientist for computer scientists, nor I was enough of a microbiologist for microbiologists for my colleagues.
+My name was Neitherherenorthere, PhD, which translated to being too risky to support through federal funds.

 So from where I could find support for this ambitious and high-risk project?
 My mentors at the Department of Medicine at the University of Chicago, and especially my section chief [David Rubin](https://twitter.com/IBDMD), have always been there with an inexhaustible confidence in me and support for my random ideas.
 But it would have been too embarrassing to ask for the section of 'Gastroenterology, Hepatology, and Nutrition' to support marine research.
 If I was going to do this, I had to do it right.